samtaziaux/KiDS-Sam_master/README.md

 ---
 Update log:

+**2018 July 9** - Release v1.7.
+Features:
+- Created version 1.7 for archive and backward compatibility.
+Same as v1.6.3.

 **2018 May 7** - Release v1.6.3.
 Features:
 - Fixed bug in the Tinker halo bias function used in the halo model.